-All schools in England will reopen from Monday 8 March as part of the government's four-part plan to lift the coronavirus lockdown.
-This applies to primary and secondary schools, as well as colleges.
+All schools in England - primary and secondary schools, as well as colleges - reopened in March as part of the government's four-part plan to lift the coronavirus lockdown.

-All pupils and students will begin to return to face-to-face education on 8 March with the following testing measures in place:
+All pupils and students began returning to return to face-to-face education with the following testing measures in place:

-- All primary school children will return on Monday 8 March.
-Primary school staff will continue to take two rapid COVID-19 tests each week at home.
+- Primary school staff will continue to take two rapid COVID-19 tests each week at home.

-- All secondary school and college students will take three COVID-19 tests as they return to the classroom from the 8 March at existing school testing facilities.
-Schools and colleges will have discretion on how to test students over that week to enable their return to the classroom.
-After the initial programme of three tests in school or college, students will be provided with two rapid tests to use each week at home.
+- All secondary school and college students began taking three COVID-19 tests as they returned to the classroom in March at existing school testing facilities.
+Schools and colleges had discretion on how to test students over the first week, to enable their return to the classroom.
+After the initial programme of three tests in school or college, students were be provided with two rapid tests to use each week at home.

-- Secondary school and college staff will also be provided with two tests to use each week at home.
+- Secondary school and college staff were also provided with two tests to use each week at home.

 Staff and students in secondary schools and colleges are advised to wear face coverings in all areas, including classrooms, where social distancing cannot be maintained and as a temporary extra measure.